7 Things that you might not know about Tahquamenon Falls

 1. It’s Michigan’s Second Largest State Park

 The Tahquamenon Falls State Park encompasses a total of 46,179 acres of land making it Michigan’s second largest state park.
 It trails only the robust Porcupine Mountains Wilderness State Park’s 59,020 acres, but is more than four times as large as the Wolverine State’s third largest state park, Emmet County’s Wilderness State Park.
+There is so much for everyone to explore while visiting Tahquamenon Falls State Park.

 2. Tahquamenon can be enjoyed year-round!